SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 If you want to automate the installation of the agent with this configuration option, make sure that a `config.yaml` file with this line is present in the working directory before launching the install command.

+The proxy URL should follow the format `http://user:pass@host:port`.

 ## Optional steps

 === "Windows"